 The members of our compensation committee are Messrs.
 Fanzilli, Geeslin and Geday.
 Mr. Geeslin currently serves as Chairman of the Compensation Committee.
 Each member of the Compensation Committee is an "independent director" as such term is defined by Nasdaq's Marketplace Rules.
 The Compensation Committee meets at scheduled times during the year and meets on an as necessary interim basis.
 Additionally, the Compensation Committee considers and takes action by written consent.
-The Compensation Committee met one time during fiscal year 2008.
-Also, the Compensation Committee, or a sub-committee thereof, acted by unanimous written consent 18 times during fiscal year 2008.
+The Compensation Committee met four times during fiscal year 2009.
+Also, the Compensation Committee, or a subcommittee thereof, acted by unanimous written consent 16 times during fiscal year 2009.